Safeguarding and Keeping Children Safe

 - All entry points into the building are safeguarded with self-locking security doors with electronic fobs or keypads, the codes of which are changed regularly

 - The PSHCE curriculum teaches children how to look after themselves and to keep safe and identifies safe adults beyond the family to confide in at times of distress or identified danger

-- E-Safety is taught within the Computing curriculum with regular reminders and is continually referred back to during a variety of lessons.
+- Online Safety is taught within the Computing curriculum with regular reminders and is continually referred back to during a variety of lessons.